 For so many reasons, a document camera has become a basic tool that seems to have overtaken traditional projectors.
 But here’s the question: is a document camera better than an overhead projector?
 In what way?

 Many schools are still wondering about what this technology has to offer.
-If you want to treat your learners with ways in which they take in and process information interestingly, let this article convince you why you need a document camera.
+If you want to treat your learners with ways in which they take in and process information interestingly, let this article convince you.

 For some schools, departments, or boards, it might be hard to persuade them to provide the necessary budget for document cameras.
 Here’s a list of compelling reasons why you should invest in document cameras in education for your institution.